Using Templates for Website Design: Dreamweaver

 Editing your ideas comes later.
 As a way of going further, you might want to take one of the ideas you have written down and create a new mind map.

 This is a process used by the animation and film industry.
 When creating a production, in this case a website, it's a useful way of planning out what you're going to do before you actually do it.
 A storyboard could be thought of as a flow chart and during this process you'll plan out the look of your website.
 Along the way you'll run into different issues which can be resolved on paper, such as creating popups, hovering menus, etc. Once you've completed the process, you've essentially built your site.
 All you have to do is translate that into a finished design.

 The Issue of Spam

 When building a website, it's important to address this problem up-front.
 Spam affects everyone and can be an major headache if you don't catch and stop it early in the game.
-Fortunately, I have a simple solution that was created by Jeff Mulligan, one of my colleagues.
-You can find the information here.
-This technique scrambles your email address into characters that cannot be read by robots, yet it works when someone wants to send you a message.
-This is a great way to reduce your spam and I highly recommend it.
+Fortunately, a few solutions are offered here.

 Creating Web Layouts with Dreamweaver

 As I've said in other articles, Dreamweaver is my number one web design program.
 It offers many template designs and can save you a lot of time.